 ‘Savings’ hording

-As this is often associated with avoidable causes, we suggest that they be directly addressed – and rationalised.
-If the problem is trying to cover a ‘rainy day’, an amount should be determined that would cover most exigencies.
+As avoidable causes often lead to this, we suggest you address and rationalise them directly.
+If you’re trying to cover a ‘rainy day’, determine an amount that would cover most exigencies.
 For instance, have sufficient cash accessible to meet six months of fixed/ unavoidable costs.
-Increased medical cost gaps may need to be provisioned in this calculation.
-Where your Cash accumulation is from uncertainty of your wealth position, a detailed itemisation should be prepared.
+You may need to provision for increased medical cost gaps in this calculation.
+If uncertainty about your wealth position drives your cash accumulation, prepare a detailed itemisation.
 With this list in hand, you will be able to analyse your need for wealth management skills and/ or advice.

 The hording resulting from a lack of financial literacy could be resolved with some research and relevant courses of study.
 If time is of the essence, consulting an experienced, licensed financial planner will kick start that process for you.